feixuwu/document/Firebase.md

 # FAQ

+## get facebook user photo?
+since meta change their policy of get user photo, now, with firebase User, u can call photo_url() to get the url, but u can not get the user photo with this url, let's call this url old url, u need combine a new url which can get the real user photo:

+new url = "old url" + height=500&access_token=token, u can get the token from RequestFacebookCredential call back,

+with the new url, u can request it and get the user's photo.

+## apple login?
+  ### for engine >=5.1 and plugin >=1.10.7()
+  please first check your plugin version and engine version, if your engine is 5.1 or more newer than 5.1, and plugin is 1.10.7 or more newer, then the apple login is default enabled, u don't need to do anything, the project can use apple login. please do remember the condition:(engine >=5.1 and plugin >=1.10.7).

+  ## for other situation
+  if not passed the preview condition, u need watch the apple login tutoria [video](https://youtu.be/QFqad0RZb4Q) and do what the video told u do,finaly u need edit the Plugins/EasyFirebasePro/Source/EasyFirebase/EasyFirebase.Build.cs, uncomment the line PublicDefinitions.Add("WITH_APPLE_LOGIN=1");
+  after done all of this, the project can use applog login now.

 ## Realtime database GetValue sometimes get old value
   to fix it, before u call GetValue, u need first call SetKeepSynchronized(true), then u will always get latest value.
   ![ScreenShot](img/get_latest_value.png)